Hughes, Alaska

-Hughes (Hut’odlee Kkaakk’et in Koyukon) is a city in Yukon-Koyukuk Census Area, Alaska, United States.
+Hughes (Hut’odlee Kkaakk’et) is a city in Yukon-Koyukuk Census Area, Alaska, United States.
 The population was 85 at the 2020 census, up from 77 in 2010.

 Geography

 According to the United States Census Bureau, the city has a total area of 3.1 sqmi, all of it land.

 Demographics

 Hughes first appeared on the 1920 U.S. Census as an unincorporated village.
 It did not appear on the 1930 census, but returned in 1940.
 It formally incorporated in 1973.

 The majority of the town's population are ethnic Koyukon, Alaskan Athabaskans.
 Some of the town's population, as of the 1970s, spoke the Central Dialect of the Koyukon language.

-As of the census of 2020, there were 85 people, 36 households, and 11 families residing in the city.
-The population density was 28.3 PD/sqmi.
-There were 47 housing units at an average density of 15.7 /mi2.
-The racial makeup of the city was 5.88% White, 89.41% Native American, and 4.7% from two or more races.
-1.18% of the population were Hispanic or Latino of any race.